AnweshaMahapatra/ProfitLens_SalesIntelligence-Suite/Business_Insights.md

 # 📌 Scale without efficiency creates fragile growth.

-The business should investigate what makes these smaller markets operationally healthier — and replicate those practices elsewhere.
+The business should investigate what makes these smaller markets operationally healthier and replicate those practices elsewhere.

 ---

 # 📌 Q6.
 Is E-Commerce becoming a missed opportunity?

-### **Answer: Yes — and the dashboard strongly hints at future channel risk.**
+### **Answer: Yes, and the dashboard strongly hints at future channel risk.**

 Revenue contribution by channel: